 When it comes to being a retailer of the Harmony Art organic line, Stitch Simple offers the most comprehensive swatch sets of both our woven and knit fabrics.
 Stitch Simple also offers (to businesses only) our fabrics re-bolted onto those cute cardboard cores you are used to seeing in fabric stores.
 If you are a small business and want to carry our line but can't commit to a full 50-yard roll, Stitch Simple's reseller program might just be the answer for you.

 Like what you just read?
 How about going to their facebook page and "liking" Stitch Simple?

-For the last several years I have offered a FREE ROLL of Harmony Art organic cotton fabric to the first person to send me a gratitude list totally the current year.
-For the second year in a row Tania has done it!!!!
+For the last several years I have offered a FREE ROLL of Harmony Art organic cotton fabric to the first person to send me a gratitude list to welcome the new year.
+The number of items on the list has to equal the number of the year we are entering (example the year 2012 requires 2,012 things to be grateful for).
+For the second year in a row, Tania has done it!!!!